-Editor’s Note: This is a guest post by Cath Duncan of Remembering For Good.
+Editor’s Note: This is a guest post by Cath Duncan of Creative Grief Studio and Remembering For Good.
 I know this is the season when we’re all supposed to be jolly, but for many people who’ve lost a loved one or whose business is failing, this is the toughest time of the year.
 Since we talk about life AND business here – however they show up – I’m happy to feature Cath’s post.

 At the age of 16, I loved to paint but the theory of art and the brownish paintings with plump women and angels that our classes focused on most of the time held absolutely no appeal.
 But there was one particular painting that we learned about that made a huge impact on me.